DCASE-REPO/psds_eval/README.md

    PSDS also allows a custom weight to be applied to CTs in order to define their importance in the final evaluation.
 Such weighting can be crucial when the evaluation dataset is unbalanced.
-For instance, the sound of a window glass breaking rarely happens in the real world, yet the reliable evaluation of glass breaking TPs requires a large number of positive class samples, which may in turn artificially increase the FP counts for other
+For instance, the sound of window glass breaking rarely happens in the real world, yet the reliable evaluation of glass breaking TPs requires a large number of positive class samples, which may in turn artificially increase the FP counts for other